Deian hasn’t played a rhythm game since Taiko: Drum Master on the Wii but he felt right at home with VOEZ for Nintendo Switch.

 The blue cues mix things up a bit because they don’t have to be tapped.

 The longer black cues are part of the third category; you will either have to hold and/or slide in different directions.

 VOEZ for Nintendo Switch has different kinds of visual elements that tell you if you hit the cues correctly:

 |Rating||Ring colour||Ring size|

-Still, VOEZ is not your average rhythm game because the lanes are not fixed.
+Still, VOEZ for Nintendo Switch is not your average rhythm game because the lanes are not fixed.
 Be prepared to see them jumping around; even the cues sometimes change lanes before they hit the ground.
 The number of lanes is also variable: sometimes it’s just two, the next moment you are looking at nine.

 Visual presentation: A feast for the eyes